 Argo Australia has (some fraction of) two technical officers; one scientist running real-time operations and maintaining our Matlab-based RT system; one programmer developing a new Python-based system and doing most of the decoding; six scientists contributing to the delayed-mode operations (including one scientist dedicated to BGC and one programmer dedicated to software development and maintenance).
 Our operational team supports activities of Core, BGC, and Deep Argo.
 Argo Australia also has (some fraction of) two scientists working on Core Argo, two scientists working on BGC Argo, and two scientists working on Deep Argo - although the lines distinguishing between these efforts is becoming blurred - something that our program is embracing.
-In total, Australian Argo draws on ~6 FTE, with ~4.5 FTE for operations; ~0.5 FTE for Core Argo leadership and applications, ~0.5 for BGC Argo leadership and applications, and ~0.5 FTE for Deep Argo leadership and applications.
+In total, Australian Argo draws on ~6 FTE, with ~4.5 FTE for operations; ~0.5 FTE for Core Argo leadership and applications, ~0.5 for BGC Argo leadership and applications.